swiftlang/swift-evolution/proposals/0317-async-let.md

 }
 ```

 One would similarly need an `await continue`.
-For the second example, this means marking the call to `mayFail()` with an `await`, because the potentially-throwing call creates a control-flow edge out of the scope:
+For the first example, this means marking the call to `mayFail()` with an `await`, because the potentially-throwing call creates a control-flow edge out of the scope:

 ```swift
 func runException() async {